msusdev/AI102TrainerPrep/AI-102-Trainer-Prep.md

 #### Environment setup

 There are various ways to enable participants to perform hands-on exercises.
 Lab hosting partners such as [Skillable](https://www.skillable.com/virtual-it-labs-skills-validation-hands-on-learning/?nab=1) and [GoDeploy](https://godeploy.com/) offer lab environments for a fee.
 These lab environments do not require participants to have their own accounts.
 The account information is included in the lab cost.
-You must ensure that a lab environment is provisioned and ready for participants on Day one.
+You must ensure that a lab environment is provisioned and ready for participants on Day One.

 Many hands-on exercises can be completed without a lab hosting environment.
 This will require the participant to have an Azure account and access to the Azure portal to perform the tasks associated with the hands-on exercises.
 For an environment that does not use a hosted lab, you must provide participants with environment prerequisites for local computers such as Azure CLI, Visual Studio Code, and necessary SDKs if a lab environment is not being used.

 #### Pre-reading materials

+Share the following materials with participants before the session to help them build a foundational understanding of Azure AI concepts and prepare for the training:

 - [Azure AI Services Reference](https://learn.microsoft.com/en-us/azure/ai-services/)
 - [Glossary of AI Terms](https://fastbots.ai/ai-glossary)